Keegan Bradley Betting Profile: The Sentry - PGA TOUR

 - Bradley has finished with a better-than-average score in two of his last five tournaments.

-- He has finished with an average score of -4 those five times he's made the cut.
+- In his last five events, his average score has been -4.

-- Keegan Bradley has averaged 315.5 yards off the tee in his past five tournaments.
+- In terms of driving distance, Keegan Bradley has averaged 315.5 yards in his past five starts.

 - Bradley is averaging 0.829 in terms of Strokes Gained: Putting in his past five tournaments.